Frequently Asked Questions

 How do I submit AP, IB, or pre-freshman credit?

 For AP and IB credit, check with the College Board and the International Baccalaureate to make sure your scores have been reported to Vanderbilt.
-Then, direct any questions about AP or IB credit to Lisa Wright in the Office of Academic Services for the College of Arts and Science.
-Once you’re on campus, you can take a copy of your scores to 350 Buttrick Hall.
+Then, direct any questions about AP or IB credit to Dean Andrea Hearn in the Office of Academic Services for the College of Arts and Science.

 Pre-freshman credit must be resolved prior to the first day of classes.
 Consult the University Registrar's "Transfer Credit" page for more information and instructions for submitting syllabi and transcripts.